C3-PRO/c3-pro-ios-framework/Consent/README.md

 }

 func userDidConsent() {
+    // Your user is consented.
+A generated PDF will be written to
+    // `ConsentController.signedConsentPDFURL()` on a background queue, so
-    // your user is consented
+    // might not yet be available.
+Usually, the user is now prompted for app
+    // setup (not yet provided by C3-PRO):
+    // - set a passcode
+    // - grant necessary permissions (notifications, HealthKit, Motion, ...)
 }
 ```

+First, the user will be asked your eligibility questions, and – if they are met – presents the consent task as a modal view controller.
+If the user cancels or declines consent, the view controller is dismissed and the eligibility view controller popped from its navigation controller.
+If the user consents the consent view controller is likewise dismissed and you'll receive the `C3UserDidConsentNotification` notification.

 ### Consent Sections

-To represent consent sections that can be shown on screen, we instantiate each `Contract.term` element as a `ORKConsentSection`.
+To represent consent sections that can be shown on screen, we usa a `Contract` resource and instantiate each `Contract.term` element as a `ORKConsentSection`.
 These sections are added to a `ORKConsentDocument`'s `section` property to represent the _"visual"_ consenting step.
 The properties to use are: